trailblazer/trailblazer/README.md

 _Trailblazer is a thin layer on top of Rails.
 It gently enforces encapsulation, an intuitive code structure and gives you an object-oriented architecture._

-In a nutshell: Trailblazer makes you write **logicless models** that purely act as data objects, don't contain callbacks, nested attributes, validations or domain logic.
-It **removes bulky controllers** and strong_parameters by supplying additional layers to hold that code and **completely replaces helpers**.
+In a nutshell: Trailblazer makes you write **logicless models** that purely act as data objects, don't contain callbacks, nested attributes, validations or domain logic. **Controllers** become lean HTTP endpoints.
+Your **business logic** (including validation) is decoupled from the actual Rails framework and modeled in _operations_.

 ![](https://raw.githubusercontent.com/apotonick/trailblazer/master/doc/trb.jpg)